Déjàvu

-Déjàvu (1992) is a stage play by John Osborne.
+Déjàvu is a stage play by John Osborne performed in 1992.
 It was Osborne's final work for the theatre, the failure of which on the stage made him decide to give up play-writing.
 The play is a sequel to Osborne's first successful play, Look Back in Anger (1956); it portrays the life and thoughts of the central character from the earlier play, Jimmy Porter (referred to as J.P.), in middle age.

 Creation

 Osborne had been thinking about a sequel to Look Back in Anger for some years, and had been working on a draft of the play since 1987 when he started jotting down ideas and plotting it out.
 The play itself was written over several months in from December 1988 to April 1989.
 He tried out several titles, but decided on Déjàvu, "deliberately misspelt", according to John Heilpern, as a single word (rather than the correct "Déjà vu").